Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Graves' disease?

-About 2 in every 5 people with Graves' disease develop bulging eyes (exophthalmos).
-This is because the antibodies that attack the thyroid can also attack the muscles and tissues around your eyes.
-This is called thyroid eye disease (TED).
+About 2 in every 5 people with Graves' disease develop thyroid eye disease.
+This is because the antibodies that attack your thyroid can also affect the eye muscles and tissues.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.